Hossam-Osama559/scanner/README.md

-this tokenizer is specific for python sytax
+this tokenizer is specific for python syntax

 to run this
 clone the repo